-Every one wants to know the secret behind the fast loading of any website.
-Along with best hosting service provider and with good theme management, even one may not reduce loading time of its website.
-Then there are some cache plugin that play a vital role to optimize the website by its fast loading.
+Everyone wants to know the secret behind the fast loading of any website.
+Along with the best hosting service provider and with good theme management, even one may not reduce the loading time of its website.
+Then there is some cache plugin that plays a vital role to optimize the website by its fast loading.

-Although wordpress super cache is also using by a number of webmasters but still then w3 total cache plugin is considered as one of the best cache plugin among all the bloggers and webmasters.
+Although WordPress super cache is also using by a number of webmasters but still then w3 total cache plugin is considered as one of the best cache plugins among all the bloggers and webmasters.
 I have personally used both cache plugin and finally found w3 total cache the best due to its user-friendly and advanced features.

 Before proceeding it is recommended to check the loading time of your website by visiting Google Page Speed and Pingdom Tool, by visiting these two sites you will actually know about hidden secrets as well as loading time info about other as well as your own site.